Darksky24/Math_Foundation_CO5097/README.md

+#This is Group 12 for subject Mathematical Foundation for Computer Science
-# The report is Group 12 Reports .
-Math_final_report.pdf and working notebook is Final_notebook.ipynb
+#Math_final_report.pdf and working notebook is Final_notebook.ipynb

 # D2L Deep Learning Environment